 If you are developing presbyopia and are aged over 40 and thinking of undertaking laser eye surgery then we do offer an alternative treatment to help restore youthful vision.

-It’s called Clear Lens Exchange (also known as Refractive Lens Exchange) and it’s a procedure that helps us roll back time to when you didn’t need glasses or contact lenses.
+It’s called Lens Replacement (also known as Refractive Lens Exchange) and it’s a procedure that helps us roll back time to when you didn’t need glasses or contact lenses.

-Unlike laser eye surgery procedures that change the shape of the cornea to correct either long or short sight, Clear Lens Exchange works by correcting a patient’s vision for all distances by removing the crystalline lens from the eye and replacing it with a lens that is artificial (or, to give it its proper name, an intraocular lens).
+Unlike laser eye surgery procedures that change the shape of the cornea to correct either long or short sight, Lens Replacement works by correcting a patient’s vision for all distances by removing the crystalline lens from the eye and replacing it with a lens that is artificial (or, to give it its proper name, an intraocular lens).

-Advanced Vision Care is also one of the UK’s leaders in Clear Lens Exchange which can be utilised for age-related presbyopia as well as resolving short and long-sight issues.
+Advanced Vision Care is also one of the UK’s leaders in Lens Replacement which can be utilised for age-related presbyopia as well as resolving short and long-sight issues.

 This is the best option for those who are aged over 40 and who want clear vision without having to use glasses or contact lenses, and not undergo laser eye surgery.

-An initial consultation will tell us whether you are suitable for Clear Lens Exchange and you should bear in mind that it’s not suitable for everyone – a lot depends on your eye health, your lifestyle and job.
+An initial consultation will tell us whether you are suitable for Lens Replacement and you should bear in mind that it’s not suitable for everyone – a lot depends on your eye health, your lifestyle and job.